Konik-ai/OBD2C/README.md

 Designed using Kicad 8

-Unlike harness box, OBD2-C doesn't use relay.
+Unlike harness box, OBD2-C doesn't use the relay.

 The purpose of it is to sniff CAN buses that are already present in OBD-2 port, similar to what white panda was doing in the past, but compatible with [OBD-C](https://github.com/commaai/neo/blob/master/car_harness/OBD-C.sch.pdf), though often only diagnostic CAN is populated on OBD-2.